CryptoDevWill/twitter-v2-simple/README.md

 There are a few steps that need to take place before you can use the full functionality of Twitters V2 Api.

 1. Create a developer account for Twitter [Twitter Developer](https://developer.twitter.com/en/apply-for-access)
-2. After obtaining your developer account, you must get elevated access to Twitter V2 Api to complete all functions such as, follow, delete, RT, and more.
+2. After obtaining your developer account, you must get elevated access to Twitter V2 Api to complete all functions such as, follow, delete, like, and more.
 [Twitter Developer - Elevated Access](https://developer.twitter.com/en/portal/products/elevated).

 ### Installation